This post may contain affiliate links.

 Image credit: Deposit photos

 Consider raising your garden beds or pots if drainage is a chronic issue.
-This simple change can dramatically improve water flow away from plant roots.
+This simple change can dramatically improve water flow away from plant roots and promote healthy roots.

 Young woman taking care of her Zamioculcas plant at home.